rlourette/ArticlesPapers/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility.md

 **P1's Unique Opportunity**

-P1 customers already operate fleets of equipment with centimeter-accurate RTK positioning: forklifts, tractors, AGVs, yard trucks.
+P1 customers already operate fleets of equipment with centimeter-accurate RTK positioning: forklifts in warehouses, tractors in agriculture, AGVs in manufacturing, yard trucks in logistics.
 These vehicles continuously receive Polaris corrections and know their positions precisely.
-This paper proposes leveraging that existing infrastructure as a **distributed positioning network**.
+This existing infrastructure becomes a **distributed positioning network**.

 The key insight: relay nodes can automatically derive their positions from nearby P1-enabled equipment using Bluetooth 6.0 Channel Sounding and sensor fusion algorithms.
 As P1 vehicles traverse the facility, they "donate" their positions to stationary relay nodes.
 The relay nodes then use trilateration to locate passive asset tags.